 6) Mouse gestures:

 Mouse gestures let you automate common browser actions by the manner you move your mouse.
 With Opera, it’s not only built-in to the browser but was also the first browser to ever have this feature.
-Other browsers have this option only through third party plugin and I have used them and they don’t feel as polished as it is on Opera.
+Other browsers have this option only through the third-party plugin and I have used them and they don’t feel as polished as it is on Opera.

 7) Reload page every x minutes: